-- Make sure that the printer is powered off

-- Plug in the interface connector (1) and fix it properly

-- Connect the protective grounding cable (2)
+- Make sure that the printer and the iPS are powered off - Plug in the interface connector (1) and fix it properly - Connect the protective ground cable (2)

 1.4.4 Mount the pendulum of the iPS 4050/4060

 The printer must be put onto the iPS first before mounting the pendulum.
 The pendulum is to be mounted vertically between the bars (1).